testsigmahq/testsigma-docs/src/pages/docs/agent/connect-ios-local-devices.md

 2. Under devices, you can see the device name that is connected to the registered Agent as shown below.
    ![image description](https://docs.testsigma.com/images/ios-setup/agent-device.png)

-3. To execute Android tests on this Device, you can choose Local **Devices-->Select the Registered Agent-->Select the connected device** as shown below.
+3. To execute IOS tests on this Device, you can choose Local **Devices-->Select the Registered Agent-->Select the connected device** as shown below.
    ![image description](https://docs.testsigma.com/images/ios-setup/agent-device-selection-dry-run.png)

 [[info | NOTE:]]